Wellness in Broward

 Do you prescribe medication?

 As a licensed psychologist, I do not prescribe medications (psychologists are not legally authorized to do so).
-Psychiatrists are medical doctors (MDs) who have specialized training in prescribing medication for mental health conditions.
+Psychiatrists are medical doctors (MDs or DOs) who have specialized training in prescribing medication for mental health conditions.
 If you are currently working with a psychiatrist, I always encourage collaboration and consultation in order to best serve your treatment needs.

 Do you work with children or adults?

-I provide effective, evidence-based therapy for both children and adults who struggle with anxiety, OCD, and related concerns.
+I provide effective, evidence-based therapy for teens (age 13 & up) and adults who struggle with anxiety, OCD, and related concerns.

 What are Dr. Penela’s areas of specialty?

-I specialize in working with children, teens, and adults who are struggling with anxiety, OCD, and related issues.
-I primarily rely on Cognitive Behavior Therapy (CBT), Exposure and Response Prevention (ERP), and Acceptance and Commitment Therapy (ACT) tools, which are therapy approaches that research has shown are most effective in helping children and adults feel better quickly.
+I specialize in working with teens and adults who are struggling with anxiety, OCD, and related issues.
+I primarily rely on Cognitive Behavior Therapy (CBT), Exposure and Response Prevention (ERP), and Acceptance and Commitment Therapy (ACT) tools, which are therapy approaches that research has shown are most effective in helping you feel better quickly.

 I also have expertise in working with parents of children and adults who struggle with anxiety and OCD.
 You can learn more about each area of specialty here.